-- 2. (Optional) Install the hardware options. - 3.
-Installing the server into the rack. - 4.
-Decide how to manage the server: - Locally: Use a KVM switch or a connect a keyboard, monitor, and mouse. - Remotely: Connect to the iLO web interface and run a remote console: - a.
-Verify the following: - iLO is licensed to use the remote console feature.
-If iLO is not licensed, visit the HPE website:
+- 3. Install the server in a rack. - 4.
+Decide how to manage the server: - Locally: use a KVM switch or a connect a keyboard, monitor, and mouse. - Remotely: connect to the iLO web interface using remote console. - a.
+Verify that the iLO management port is connected to a secure network. - b.
+Using a browser, navigate to the iLO web interface, and then log in.